To use end-to-end encryption in Google Messages, you and the person or group you message must both:

 - Deleted from the sender's device when the encrypted message is created, and deleted from the receiver's device when the message is decrypted.

-The Messages delivery server, and any person or third-party who might gain access to data for messages and content sent between devices, won’t be able to read end-to-end encrypted messages because they don’t have the key.
+The Google Messages delivery server, and any person or third-party who might gain access to data for messages and content sent between devices, won’t be able to read end-to-end encrypted messages because they don’t have the key.

 Each end-to-end encrypted conversation has a unique verification code.
 This code must be the same for you and your contact to verify that your messages are end-to-end encrypted.